lukaszpilat93/Final_Project_2024_Vistula/index.md

 Let this manual be your trusted companion on the journey ahead.
 With dedication, perseverance, and a passion for language, the possibilities are limitless, and the road to success awaits.

-It is also highly advisable to keep it for future reference so that you can consult it any time it is needed.
+It is also highly advisable to keep it for future reference so that you can consult it any time it may be needed.

 **Good luck!**